Monday, 29 September 2008

 It is one of my favorite places in Vienna.

 While you are there, there will be the summer festival infront of the city hall.
 That means every evening when it gets dark, an opera or concert will be presented on a screen and the whole square is full of huts with drinks and food.
-The only disadvantge is that it is very crouded (full of tourists - hihi).
+The only disadvantge is that it is very crouded (full of tourists - hihi). - The Secession

 It is very close to Naschmarkt - one of the oldest and famoust markets (food).
 It is an art gallery related to art nouveau.